-- If the latter, typically this would be in return for employees signing a settlement agreement waiving claims against the business.
-Clearly this comes at a cost, but it can make for a swifter, more amicable, process in addition to drawing a line under any potential claims against the business.
-In order for the agreement to be deemed valid, the employee in question must first have taken legal advice – for which the company typically makes a financial contribution (so that’s another item to factor into your budget).
+- If the latter, typically, this would be in return for employees signing a settlement agreement waiving claims against the business.
+Clearly, this comes at a cost, but it can make for a swifter, more amicable process, in addition to drawing a line under any potential claims against the business.
+For the agreement to be deemed valid, the employee in question must first have taken legal advice – for which the company typically makes a financial contribution (so that’s another item to factor into your budget).

-- Have you taken into account Covid-related considerations?
+8. Have you taken into account COVID and working-from-home-related considerations?

-Bellevue Law are here to help: expert advice at a fixed price
+Bellevue Law is here to help: expert advice at a fixed price

-Wherever you are in the process – and whatever your experience with regard to managing redundancies – Bellevue Law are here to stand by your side.
-Our team of senior ex-City lawyers has a wealth of experience providing practical support to businesses going through redundancies, coupled with a truly human, personal approach, and will provide a supportive and knowledgeable guiding hand.
-We are also conscious that budgets are under pressure and, with that in mind, are able to offer the certainty of a fixed fee.
+Wherever you are in the process – and whatever your experience with managing redundancies – Bellevue Law is here to stand by your side.
+Our team of senior ex-City lawyers has a wealth of experience providing practical support to businesses going through redundancies, coupled with a genuinely human, personal approach, and will provide a supportive and knowledgeable guiding hand.
+We are also conscious that budgets are under pressure and, with that in mind, can offer the certainty of a fixed fee.
 Contact us today to discuss your situation and how we can help you move forward.

-As described above, it’s important to understand the legal framework for making redundancies.
-You will need to choose and apply fair selection criteria and decide whether you will offer statutory redundancy pay only or offer enhanced packages in return for employees entering into settlement agreements.
-It is important to build in time for this planning process into the overall schedule.
+As described above, building in time for the planning process into the overall schedule is crucial.
+It’s important to understand the legal framework for making redundancies, you will need to choose and apply fair selection criteria and decide whether you will offer statutory redundancy pay only or offer enhanced packages in return for employees entering into settlement agreements.

 What do you say to people when you have to make them redundant?

 When planning consultations with individuals, it can be helpful to have a script or bullet points of the items to be covered, such as the rationale for the potential redundancy and the employee’s provisional selection, and consider in advance any questions the employee may have.
-In some cases, the calls may be very challenging emotionally, and of course should be handled with kindness and sensitivity.
-It’s nonetheless important for both parties that you are clear about the rationale and process as well as addressing questions the employee may have – or agreeing to do so later if you can’t answer immediately.
+In some cases, the conversations may be very challenging emotionally, and of course, they should be handled with kindness and sensitivity.
+It’s important for both parties to be clear about the rationale and process and address questions the employee may have – or agree to do so later if you can’t answer immediately.

-Can we make groups of people redundant without consultation?
+Can I make a whole group of people redundant without a consultation?

-If you are planning to make 20 or more employees redundant within a 90 day period, there are prescribed timeframes.
+There are prescribed timeframes if you plan to make 20 or more employees redundant within a 90-day period.
 If you are planning fewer redundancies, there is no legally mandated period, and the time required for a fair process will vary depending on your circumstances and those of your employees.
-We have concluded complex consultation processes for clients in two weeks, but this cannot always be guaranteed and it’s also important to allow time for planning before commencing the consultation process.
+We have concluded complex consultation processes for clients in two weeks, but this cannot always be guaranteed, and it’s also important to allow time for planning before commencing the consultation process.